ST +Control.Monad +package

 Pure immutable hash whose lookup is O(1)

 You need to add static resources to your web page.
 For production you want to decrease number of files.
 For development you need them separated.
-Support for distinct sets of JS and CSS files for different views.
+Support for distinct sets of JS, CSS and LESS files for different views.

 High-level statistical methods.